system-transparency/stfe/doc/api.md

 ### get-proof-by-hash
 ```
-POST <base url>/st/v0/get-proof-by-hash
+GET <base url>/st/v0/get-proof-by-hash
 ```

 Input:
-- "leaf_hash": a hex-encoded leaf hash that identifies which `tree_leaf` the log should prove inclusion for.
+- "leaf_hash": leaf identifying which `tree_leaf` the log should prove inclusion of, hex-encoded.
+- "tree_size": tree size of the tree head that the proof should be based on, as an ASCII-encoded decimal number.

+Output on success:
+- "tree_size": tree size that the proof is based on, as an ASCII-encoded decimal number.
+- "leaf_index": zero-based index of the leaf that the proof is based on, as an ASCII-encoded decimal number.
+- "inclusion_path": node hash, hex-encoded.

 The leaf hash is computed using the RFC 6962 hashing strategy.
 In other words, `SHA256(0x00 | tree_leaf)`.
-- "tree_size": a human-readable tree size of the tree head that the proof should be based on.

-Output on success:
-- "tree_size": human-readable tree size that the proof is based on.
-- "leaf_index": human-readable zero-based index of the leaf that the proof is based on.
-- "inclusion_path": a node hash in hex.

-The "inclusion_path" may be omitted or repeated to represent an inclusion proof of zero or more node hashes.
-The order of node hashes follow from our hash strategy, see RFC 6962.
+`inclusion_path` may be omitted or repeated to represent an inclusion proof of zero or more node hashes.
+The order of node hashes follow from the hash strategy, see RFC 6962.

 ### get-consistency-proof
 ```
-POST <base url>/st/v0/get-consistency-proof
+GET <base url>/st/v0/get-consistency-proof
 ```

 Input:
-- "new_size": human-readable tree size of a newer tree head.
+- "new_size": tree size of a newer tree head, as an ASCII-encoded decimal number.
-- "old_size": human-readable tree size of an older tree head that the log should prove is consistent with the newer tree head.
+- "old_size": tree size of an older tree head that the log should prove is consistent with the newer tree head, as an ASCII-encoded decimal number.

 Output on success:
-- "new_size": human-readable tree size of a newer tree head that the proof is based on.
+- "new_size": tree size of the newer tree head that the proof is based on, as an ASCII-encoded decimal number.
-- "old_size": human-readable tree size of an older tree head that the proof is based on.
+- "old_size": tree size of the older tree head that the proof is based on, as an ASCII-encoded decimal number.
-- "consistency_path": a node hash in hex.
+- "consistency_path": node hash, hex-encoded.

-The "consistency_path" may be omitted or repeated to represent a consistency proof of zero or more node hashes.
-The order of node hashes follow from our hash strategy, see RFC 6962.
+`consistency_path` may be omitted or repeated to represent a consistency proof of zero or more node hashes.
+The order of node hashes follow from the hash strategy, see RFC 6962.

 ### get-leaves
 ```
-POST <base url>/st/v0/get-leaves
+GET <base url>/st/v0/get-leaves
 ```

 Input:
-- "start_size": human-readable index of the first leaf to retrieve.
+- "start_size": index of the first leaf to retrieve, as an ASCII-encoded decimal number.
-- "end_size": human-readable index of the last leaf to retrieve.
+- "end_size": index of the last leaf to retrieve, as an ASCII-encoded decimal number.

 Output on success:
-- "shard_hint": `tree_leaf.message.shard_hint` as a human-readable
+- "shard_hint": `tree_leaf.message.shard_hint` as an ASCII-encoded
-  number.
+  decimal number.
-- "checksum": `tree_leaf.message.checksum` in hex.
+- "checksum": `tree_leaf.message.checksum`, hex-encoded.
-- "signature_scheme": human-readable number that identifies a signature scheme.
-- "signature": `tree_leaf.signature` in hex.
+- "signature": `tree_leaf.signature_over_message`, hex-encoded.
-- "key_hash": `tree_leaf.key_hash` in hex.
+- "key_hash": `tree_leaf.key_hash`, hex-encoded.

 All fields may be repeated to return more than one leaf.
 The first value in each list refers to the first leaf, the second value in each